What Is a Birth Injury?

 - Prolonged labor

-- Respiratory failure of infant post-delivery
+- Respiratory failure of the baby after delivery

-- Severe infection of infant post-delivery
+- Severe infection of the infant post-delivery

 - Umbilical cord prolapse (cord slips down before the baby)